bmhayward/Transcode/README.md

 2. Open MakeMKV or have it open automatically
 3. Click `Open DVD disc` icon
 4. Uncheck the title(s) **NOT** to rip
-5. Provide a name for the checked title(s)
+5. Provide a name for the checked title(s) by editing each title or edit the master title to change all titles
 6. Click `Save selected titles`
 7. Goto Step 1

 ### Custom Destination